 The most important asset of a delivery company is not the trucks, but is the drivers, who ensure that the packages are delivered safely and on time.
 It’s important to provide as much help to drivers to ensure that their duties are seamlessly and safely completed.
 Real-time dispatching is a valuable software that can provide drivers with several benefits to help deliveries reach their destinations faster and safer, all while maintaining stronger communication with dispatching and management.

 The first benefit of real-time dispatching lies in the first part of its name: real-time.
-Having dispatching software that works in real-time reduces the delay of information transfering from dispatch to the drivers.
+Having dispatching software that works in real-time reduces the delay of information transferring from dispatch to the drivers.
 The drivers receive any information about their routes and additional notes within seconds of the dispatcher sending it.
 By reducing the time it may take for an outdated dispatching service to relay this same information, drivers are likely able to start their routes sooner; thus, making delivery route processes more efficient and customers satisfied.

 Another major benefit provided through real-time dispatching is route optimization.
 As dispatchers create manifests and assign orders to drivers, real-time dispatching software calculates optimized routes, saving time and mileage on vehicles.
 Real-time visibility of drivers also allows for more efficient planning of pickup orders and unexpected route changes, as dispatchers have full visibility of driver locations in proximity to other needed route stops.
 This results in a reduction of unnecessary travel time, and it allows your drivers to be even more timely for scheduled deliveries and pickups.